cap-js/docs/guides/data-privacy/pdm.md

 {{ $frontmatter.synopsis }}

-::: warning _❗ To follow this cookbook hands-on you need an enterprise account._ <!--  -->
+:::warning To follow this cookbook hands-on you need an enterprise account.
 The SAP Personal Data Manager service is currently only available for [enterprise accounts](https://discovery-center.cloud.sap/missiondetail/3019/3297/).
 An entitlement in trial accounts is not possible.
 :::